 Being a blogger means that you face struggles quite often, sometimes even on a daily basis.
 To our non blogger friends and followers it might look like we just type up a few words, take a few pics and press publish.
-Then we will Tweet the links to our new posts and get 1000s of new followers, brands will notice us and send us lots of free stuff, oh and of course just take a few pics for Instagram of what we are wearing, eating and travelling to where we will get lots of likes, comments and lots more followers.
+Then we will Tweet the links to our new posts and get 1000s of new followers, brands will notice us and send us lots of free stuff.
+Oh and of course we just take a few pics for Instagram of what we are wearing, eating and travelling to where we will get lots of likes, comments and lots more followers.
 If only it was this easy!!

 Instead us bloggers; try to come up with content, spend an age typing it up, take 1432 pics to get just the one suitable image for the post, publish the post then tweet about it, also promote it on our Facebook page where the insights show us that around 5 people have seen it, not forgetting Insta where we might promote the post on there as well as on the stories then we show off our breakfast/new outfit/new cocktail bar that we went to.
 It doesn’t all end there though!
 Oh no!
 Here are the struggles that only bloggers will understand.

-There will be days where you are churning content out non stop, you are on a roll and are so full of wonderful ideas on blog posts and then one day there is nothing!
+There will be days where you are churning content out non stop.
+You are on a roll and are so full of wonderful ideas on blog posts and then one day there is nothing!
 You have an idea but then end up staring blankly at the screen as the words just aren’t coming out at all.
 Or sometimes you just can’t think of anything to write about.
 When this happens look around for inspiration as something might grab your attention, you could try updating old blog posts or if you are really stuck I have some seasonal blog post ideas for Spring, Summer and Autumn.

 While it’s not all about the numbers it does give you a little boost when you get notifications of new followers on Instagram and Twitter.
 It makes you think that “yes, people do like my content!” and then when you go on you will notice that your new followers are named something like Fr33 F0ll0w3rs, they are selling Juices or that they have 6785335 followers and are following 25 people back.
 Or even you have gained 10 followers overnight (yaaay) then discover that you have lost 20 (boooooo), then your heart does sink a bit and you wonder what you have done wrong.
 Probably nothing it’s just that there are quite a